dotmailer/dotdigital-for-wordpress/readme.txt

 == Screenshots ==

-1. The plugin will appear as 'dotdigital Signup Form' in your left-hand menu
+1. The plugin will appear as 'Dotdigital Signup Form' in your left-hand menu
 2. Selecting an address book
 3. Changing address book visibility
 4. Reordering address books